raspberrypilearning/scratch-led-game/en/step_3.md

 --- task ---

-Now click on the green flag, and use the arrow keys and the LED to hunt the hedgehog!
+Click on the green flag.
+Use the arrow keys and the LED to hunt the hedgehog!

 --- /task ---